Top Spots for Living and Investment in Cyprus

 Nicosia

-The capital of the Republic of Cyprus is located far from the coast with less enthusiastic investors in real estate.
+The capital of the Republic of Cyprus is located far from the coast, therefore there is less of tourists.
 However, this area is considered the most densely populated.
 The opportunity to purchase an apartment in Nicosia is an excellent solution for those who want to live in Cyprus all year round, strive for a developed infrastructure, but prefer to avoid the seasonal tourist influx.

 Famagusta